Mexican Stuffed Peppers Recipe

 So although this Mexican stuffed peppers recipe uses ingredients on hand, feel free to grab the fresh stuff from the garden or local farmer’s market.

-- (2) 15 oz can diced tomatoes (I like using Kuner’s which is already seasoned)
+- Diced tomatoes (I like using Kuner’s which is already seasoned)

-- (2) 15 oz can black or chili beans (I prefer black, but use what you want.
+- Black or chili beans (I prefer black, but use what you want.
 I like using Kuner’s – sometimes I get it seasoned, sometimes not – depends on availability)

-- 1 tbsp cumin (add more if you want to kick up the flavor)
+- Cumin (add more if you want to kick up the flavor)

-- 1 tbsp chili powder (add more if you want to kick up the flavor)
+- Chili powder (add more if you want to kick up the flavor)

 - Shredded cheddar, Colby Jack or similar